GDSC-JSCOE/Competitive-Programming/CONTRIBUTING.md

     Step 6 : Pull the latest changes from upstream into your local repository Step 7 : Create a new branch
-    Step 8 : Make changes in your local repository Step 9 : Edit code in answer section of .json file Step 10 : Commit your changes
+    Step 8 : Make changes in your local repository Step 9 : Edit your code in solution section of .txt file with respective programming language as heading.
+    Step 10 : Commit your changes
     Step 11 : Push your changes to your fork
+    Example : Solution :
+              # Python
+              name=input("Name : ")
+              print(name);

 #                 Begin the pull request!!!